 With all the uncertainty surrounding Trump’s tax plan, tax-saving tips for small business owners are as important as ever.

 Finding ways to provide tax-exempt fringe benefits to employees can be an effective strategy for business owners interested in minimizing small business taxes.

 What Are Fringe Benefits?

-Fringe benefits are items or services that an employer provides to an employee for mutual benefit, such as increasing productivity and efficiency.
+Fringe benefits are items or services that an employer provides to an employee for mutual benefits, such as increasing productivity and efficiency.

 They can be considered taxable or nontaxable compensation to employees themselves, but in either case, these fringe benefits are always a tax-deductible business expense for employers.